Battle of the Hatpins: Legacy

 This protest is said to have "inspired people across Ontario to fight for French-language education".
-Canadian archivist Michel Prévost suggested that this protest represented "a movement dominated by women" which was rare given their marginalization at the time, as well as "part of a constant struggle for recognition faced by Ottawa’s Francophones".
+Canadian archivist Michel Prévost suggested that this protest was produced by "a movement dominated by women" which was rare given their marginalization at the time, as well as "part of a constant struggle for recognition faced by Ottawa's Francophones".
 As a result of the Battle of the Hatpins, the government abandoned efforts to prevent French-language teaching at Guigues.
 Bilingual schooling in Ontario was officially reinstated in 1927.
 On 22 February 2016, the Ontario government issued an official apology for its actions against French-language education.
 France Gélinas put forward a private member's bill in the provincial legislature to officially proclaim 29 January as "Battle of the Hatpins Day".